 access.
 We believe that art is not a privilege, and we are dedicated to making as much of our work as possible available to anyone who seeks it out, regardless of ability or financial status.

 inclusion.
-We strive to create a safe and welcome space for all people, regardless of age, race, economic class, sexuality, gender, or ability.
+We will create a safe and welcome space for all people, regardless of age, race, economic class, sexuality, gender, or ability.
 Likewise, we will have clearly defined procedures in place to address instances of discrimination or harassment should they occur.

 integrity & innovation.
 The Eccentric Bear will be at the forefront of artistic excellence and professional integrity in our field, and we will continually challenge ourselves to find unconventional and innovative ways to create theater.

 joy.
 We believe that joy must be at the center of any creative process.
-Theater has the potential to be tragic, challenging, and at times even hard to watch.
-But in our process, we must always remember to approach the work with joy.
+Our work has the potential to be tragic, challenging, and at times even hard to watch.
+But in our process, we must always remember to approach that work with the spirit of joy.
 Without it, the act of creation cannot begin.

 our code of conduct...